-Below is a list of our most common issues and how to solve them.
-These are categorized in different sections such as getting started FAQ, pricing FAQ, service FAQ etc.
+Below you will find the most common issues and some ways to solve them.
+They are categorized in different sections, such as getting started FAQ, pricing FAQ, service FAQ, and so forth.

-If your issue is not listed here, please contact us so we can help find a solution to your issue.
+If your issue is not listed here, please contact us !
+We want to help you find a solution to your issue.

-If you’ve clicked the link from the email sent by Monica and are getting an error saying that you’re not in that class, please contact me immediately so I can apologize for the error and make it right as quickly as possible.
+If you’ve clicked the link from the email sent by PWE and are getting an error saying that you’re not in that class, please contact me immediately so I can apologize and make it right as quickly as possible.
 Either I mistakenly put your child in the wrong class or I’ve sent you the wrong link… Though I strive to put each student in the correct course, sometimes I get distracted or goof.

 For parents who chose the Video Only option, it’s possible that you’ve worked through several lessons already before purchasing our program.
 There is no instant way to advance a student’s progress from our end, unfortunately.
 The solution is for that PARENT or TEACHER to go through each unit to “Mark as Complete” up to the required lesson or unit (the green button at the bottom of each course unit, as shown in the image below).